Last Updated on

 India Hawthorne or Rhaphiolepis indica: Very exotic looking desert evergreen.
 An excellent choice for business landscapes or front/back yard homes.
 It can work in a Xeriscape landscape but needs additional watering during the summer months.
 Beautiful bright pink flowers in early spring.
 Can tolerate shade and full sun it’s a moderate grower and will grow up to 4ft tall and wide.

 Pittosporum Shrubs: Evergreen shrub with small white flowers in spring.
-Used for screens and border plant.
-Is not really a desert type plant, however, with regular watering, it will look great especially if planted in partial shade.
-The dwarf specimen is about 3-4ft tall and regular plant is about 10ft. tall.
-Not really a desert shrub but will look great in a shady spot or underneath a large tree.
+Used for screens and border plants.
+A nice orange fragrance when the flower is in full bloom thus its name.
+It is not really a desert type plant, however, with regular watering, it will look great especially if planted in partial shade.
+The dwarf specimen is about 3-4ft tall and the regular plant is about 10ft. tall.
+This plant is not really a desert shrub but will look great in a shady spot or underneath a large tree.
+I would not recommend this plant in a Xeriscape landscape.
 Also called Mock Orange because of its orange flowering fragrance during the spring months.